jiexdrop/jiexdrop.github.io/_posts/2021-01-20-purplefiel.markdown

 # Description

-100 Days of Game Dev Challenge

-I was at day 30 before I found a job.
+A simple cross-platform 4 players multiplayer RPG.
+Focus on interactions with a lot of enemies, controlled by simple AI.

+# A game dev challenge

 I was making a video devlog each day.
 It was mainly for myself, to get motivated, and to keep a routine.

-*(Yes, I have more videos like this one)*
+I was at day 30 before I found a job. *(Yes, I have more videos like this one)*

 # What I learnt and created
-* Used Mirror (hight level multiplayer API) for Unity.
+* Used Mirror (high level multiplayer API) for Unity.
 * Synchronized entities between multiple instances of the game.
 * Worked in improving smoothness of movement of the player character.
-* Implemented and debuged multiplayer gameplay
+* Implemented and debugged multiplayer gameplay